 From a technological standpoint, you will never have to worry about feeling stranded.

-They offer an Associate of Arts Degree if you’re looking for a 2-year program.
-They offer a Bachelor of Science program for those students more mathematically inclined, looking to delve into the engineering side of programming for game design.
+They offer an Associate of Arts Degree if you’re looking for a 2-year program, it requires 66 credit hours.
+They offer a Bachelor of Science program for those students more mathematically inclined, looking to delve into the engineering side of programming for game design; It requires 120 credit hours.

-And there is a Bachelor of Fine Arts program as well, for the students looking to render characters both in and outside of games, and refine their storytelling skills.
+And there is a Bachelor of Fine Arts program as well, for the students looking to render characters both in and outside of games, and refine their storytelling skills; It requires 132 hours.

 7. Guilford Technical Community College